ArctosDB/documentation-wiki/_how_to/How_To_Encumber_Locality.markdown

 If the only locality data that needs to be encumbered are coordinates, using the encumbrance funcionality in Arctos may be the best option.
 See [How to Create an Encumberance](https://github.com/ArctosDB/documentation-wiki/blob/gh-pages/_how_to/How-to-Create-an-Encumbrance.markdown)

+Some items to be aware of when using this option:

+ - Encumbrances expire, so if no one renews an encumbrance upon its expiration, the data will become publicly available when the encumbrance expires.
+ - Coordinates can often be inferred from other locality data.

 ## Encumbering Locality

+When it is necessary to encumber specific locality or to more permanently encumber locality information, another option is avaialable.
+Adding the geology attribute "access" with the value of "private" to any locality will hide the locality both in catalog records and in locality searches.
+When using this option, it is adviseable to create two specimen events for any affected catalog records, one with the detailed locality information and the private access geology attribute, and a second with a the most general locality information that can be made available that does not include the private access geology attribute.